 If districts focus too much on remediating learning loss—holding kids back a grade level, categorizing students according to their deficits, and centering lesson plans on catch-up work—the students who have experienced the most trauma

 and disconnection during the pandemic may be assigned to the lowest level and most stigmatized groups.
 They will be viewed as deficient, and the inequities in place before and during the pandemic will be further amplified (Berger, 2021).

 Education leaders are looking to make the right decisions for their students in response to the past year’s unique, rapidly changing circumstances.
 But, the traditional responses to learning gaps will not adequately or appropriately serve our students

-rigorous content knowledge and 21st century success skills—deeper learning—a pre-requisite for a successful, fulfilling life.
-Are all students being prepared to navigate our complex world—a world that has
+people with rigorous content knowledge and 21st century success skills—deeper learning—a pre-requisite for a successful, fulfilling life.
+Are all students being prepared to navigate our complex world—a world

 In recent years, well-meaning efforts to close the achievement gap have sometimes unintentionally exacerbated this divide, as disadvantaged students who are in danger of failing state tests get increasing amounts of test prep and a narrowing of the

 curriculum, whereas more advantaged students get a more varied and stimulating curriculum (Mehta & Fine, 2019).

 The research is clear on this point—content knowledge is important, but alone it is insufficient to equip young people to respond to unique, complex challenges in both their work and personal lives.
 Further, the research also reveals the powerful

 intersection between deeper learning and how the brain functions.